AdvoLogix Help

 Example illustration of a simple business process for a new engagement

-How do Activity Plans provide structure for scheduling?
+How do APs provide structure for scheduling?

-How do Activity Plans provide scheduling automation?
+How do APs provide scheduling automation?

 These templates help provide a framework for implementing best practices and reusable standards within your organization.